google-deepmind/brave/README.md

 the option to train with optical flow.

 We provide a selection of pretrained checkpoints in the table below, which can directly be evaluated against HMDB 51 with the evaluation tools this package.
-Of the checkpoints, four were trained with the internal version of the BraVe model.
-These are exactly the checkpoints that were used to provide the numbers in the accompanying paper.
-The final checkpoint was trained with the code found in this package, to demonstrate that the results are comparable between the two slightly different implementations.
+These are exactly the checkpoints that were used to provide the numbers in the accompanying paper, and were not trained with the exact trainer given in this package.
+For details on training a model with this package, please see the end of this readme.

 In the table below, the different configurations are represented by using e.g.
 V/A for video (narrow view) to audio (broad view), or V/VF for a narrow view